 There’s just something ‘easy’ about Turin.
-It doesn’t offer the sharp contrasts between an ultra-modern urban core and a rustic agrarian countryside a few kilometers from the city center which you would get from quite a number of Italy’s other cities.
-Instead, the city has a lot of cobblestone streets, colonnaded walkways, green spaces, and there is an easy and spacious feeling that pervades the city boundaries.
+It doesn’t offer the sharp contrasts between an ultra-modern urban core and a rustic agrarian countryside a few kilometres from the city centre which you would get from quite a number of Italy’s other cities.
+Instead, the city has a lot of cobblestone streets, collonaded walkways, green spaces, and there is an easy and spacious feeling that pervades the city boundaries.
 Of course, sprinkled throughout is the occasional Roman ruin, a baroque building, or Renaissance structure.
 Overall, you don’t feel hemmed in and crowded.
 This is quite a welcome break from Rome, Naples, or even Florence.
 In fact, even certain parts of Venice feels crowded.
 Not Turin.
 It is very easy to relax at a cafe, walk under some great-looking colonnades and really soak the city in.
 Among most other European countries, this city has the most ‘non-touristy’ feel to it.
 Quite a welcome relief.
 And quite an asset for such an amazing travel destination.

-While the region of Europe Turin is located in has been inhabited by humans for millenia, Turin was only established around the first century before the common era when a Roman military encampment was established in the city’s present location.
+While the region of Europe Turin is located in has been inhabited by humans for millennia, Turin was only established around the first century before the common era when a Roman military encampment was established in the city’s present location.
 While historical records don’t exactly say the precise year of the encampment’s establishment, indications point to around 28 BC as the founding of Castra Taurinorum.
 Later on, the encampment was rededicated to the emperor Augustus with the designation Augusta Taurinorum.
 Besides the scattered Roman ruins that can be found within Turin today, you can see the distinct Roman influence on this city in its street grid system-a distinctly Roman feature.
-The most prominent Roman architectural influence is the Porta Palatina at the north of the city.
+The most prominent Roman architectural influence is the Porta Palatina in the north of the city.
 This area is preserved and included within a park that is nearby Turin’s Cathedral.
 During Roman times, Turin was enclosed by high walls and was called home by around 5000 citizens.

 The Middle Ages

 After the Roman Empire disintegrated, a series of invaders claimed Turin.
 First came the Lombards, who were then followed by Charlemagne’s Franks.
-Afterward, Turin was ruled by a countship.
+Afterwards, Turin was ruled by a countship.
 After some dynastic marriages, control of Turin fell to the House of Savoy.
-The Duchy of Savoy took control of Turin near end of 1200s.
+The Duchy of Savoy took control of Turin near the end of the 1200s.
 The city underwent a redesign in the 1400s which saw a massive building boom which produced the palaces and gardens Turin is known for today.
 Turin gained its present status as the primary city of the Piedmont region when the Emmanuel Philibert, the Duke of Savoy transferred the Duchy’s capital to Turin.
 As befitting such a designation, Turin underwent further improvement.
 Its walls were expanded and some key Turin landmarks were added – the Via Roma (originally called Via Nuova) and Piazza San Carlo (originally named Piazza Reale).
 In the 1600s, the Royal Palace of Turin (the Palazzo Reale) was constructed.